 A foodshed is a geographic region that supplies a population center with food.
 The term is often used to describe the movement of food from producer to consumer (Hedden,1929) considering all points along the way including labor, processing, transport, waste and so on.

-The monthly events of the Foodshed Project are hosted at the Downtown Santa Cruz Farmers’ Market the second Wednesday of each month between May and October.
-The majority of presenters at these events are the farmers and vendors who, through their stories and activities, illuminate the history of specific foods and agricultural practices while putting delicious tastings of pesto and sauerkraut in the hands of customers.
+The monthly events of the Foodshed Project are hosted at the Downtown Santa Cruz Farmers’ Market the second Wednesday of each month between June and September.
+The majority of presenters at these events are the farmers and vendors who, through their stories and activities, illuminate the history of specific foods and agricultural practices while putting delicious tastings of pesto and honeyed pastries in the hands of customers.

-The FSP is also partnering with food-focused organizations, offering a venue for local leaders, young and old, to educate the community about food justice issues and inspire us to make the most informed consumer decisions possible within the global foodshed we are a part of.
+FSP also partners with food-focused organizations, offering a venue for local leaders, young and old, to educate the community about food justice issues and inspire us to make the most informed consumer decisions possible within the global foodshed we are a part of.

 Please contact Nicki Zahm with questions or if you would like to volunteer, email@example.com or (831) 325-4294.

 The 2019 season ramps back up in June.
 Join us for a fun day of family friendly festivities.
 Come and learn, taste, participate, dance and enjoy the markets at their best.

 GOOD FAITH FARM is a unique orchard, growing olives organically and using traditional methods of brining and pressing olive oil.
 Taste six varieties and learn all about it.
 Then join Amanda Heyse of BURN HOT SAUCE as she demos artful and approachable ways to eat this flavorful food on the daily.

 A staple of the market circuit, Ronald Donkervoort of WINDMILL FARM brings us back to a classic crop central to the regional economy.
 Take a seat at this educational session and stick around as MOUNTAIN FEED & FARM SUPPLY demos unique ways to make this berry shine.